tannewt/wa-law.org/bill/2021-22/hb/1099/1/README.md

 3. The organization shall review the regional transportation plan biennially for currency and forward the adopted plan along with documentation of the biennial review to the state department of transportation.

 4. All transportation projects, programs, and transportation demand management measures within the region that have an impact upon regional facilities or services must be consistent with the plan and with the adopted regional growth and transportation strategies.

+## Section 11
+> This section adds a new section to an existing chapter [47.80](/rcw/47_public_highways_and_transportation/47.80_regional_transportation_planning_organizations.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.80_regional_transportation_planning_organizations.md) for context.

+The department shall compile, maintain, and publish a summary of the vehicle miles traveled annually in each city in the state, and in the unincorporated portions of each county in the state.

+## Section 12
+> This section adds a new section to an existing chapter [90.58](/rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md).
+Here is the [modified chapter](rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md) for context.

+The department shall update its shoreline master program guidelines to require shoreline master programs to address the impact of sea level rise and increased storm severity on people, property, and shoreline natural resources and the environment.